Senate Bill No. 402

 (e) "Motor vehicle" has the meaning stated in section one,

-article one, chapter seventeen-a of this code; and
+article one, chapter seventeen-a of the code; and

 (f) "Motor vehicle body shop" means any person or business

 sheet metal or fiberglass motor vehicle crash parts.

 For all motor vehicles requiring repair by motor vehicle